 This map shows an ancient ruin named Herakleia at the east end of the lake.
 This was where we came out and met our van back to Selçuk.

 On to the trek and the pictures!

 Here we are, starting up the path into the mountains from near the village of Çavdar.
 We're carrying most of our stuff, plus we have one donkey.
 The folks at Globo Surf have a lot of great recommendations for outdoor gear, check out their recommendations.

 This page has some nice pictures of the petroglpyhs.
 They have been found around small caves and overhangs, mostly springs and streams.
-They are done in a distinctive style, with the human heads shaped like a flattened "M".
+They are done in a distinctive style, with the human heads shaped like a broad "M".
 People appear in most of the pictures, sometimes hunting animals and sometimes with other figures.